Importing from China: A Step by Step Guide

 - Get the product price from the supplier

 - Get the shipping charges from China freight forwarding company (like us)

 - Get the charges of Customs clearance, duty&tax, land transport to your warehouse

 5. Find your supplier in China and place an order.

 Place your order with the vendor, shipper or exporter and identify shipping terms that will be used.

-Once you have selected your supplier, request a P/I (Proforma Invoice) for your prospective purchases to include the harmonized system number, description & value per item.
+Once you have selected your supplier, request a P/I (Proforma Invoice or Quote Sheet) for your prospective purchases to include the harmonized system number, description & value per item.
 Your P/I must show the weight & the packed dimensions as well as your term of purchase.

 What is a proforma invoice?
 It is a non binding document helping budgeting your future purchases.
 It is not a purchase order nor does it creates a legal obligation.